CamelSal/BookRecommender/README.md

 This project addresses the issue by developing an intelligent book recommendation system.
 The primary aim is to seamlessly connect readers with books that align with their tastes, simplifying the process of finding enjoyable reads amidst the vast sea of available options.

 To achieve this, the project harnesses the power of machine learning.
 The book recommender system will employ various techniques, including both content-based and collaborative filtering, resulting in a hybrid recommender.
-The implementation will involve exploring algorithms such as K-Nearest Neighbors (K-NN) and Singular Value Decomposition (SVD).
+The implementation will involve exploring algorithms such as Singular Value Decomposition (SVD) and Cosine Similarity.
 These algorithms are instrumental in identifying similar users and making predictions about user ratings for book recommendations.
 This combination ensures a robust and effective recommendation system for book enthusiasts.

 ## Dataset